brandonchaffee/demopera/docs/appendix.rst

 Contract            ``GenericStorage.sol``

-Description         | Time value in seconds from when payment is dibursed by an admin to when it can be
+Description         | Time value in seconds from when payment is disbursed by an admin to when it can be
                     | retrieved by the submitter.

 Type                ``uint256``